MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/troubleshoot.md

 ## Unable to authenticate in Codespaces environments

 If you are experiencing authentication issues in Codespaces, make sure the template Dockerfile includes the `sudo apt-get update && sudo apt-get install xdg-utils` commands.
-The `xdg-utils` command will open a browser tab that allows you to sign-in.
-You can see an example of this DockerFile configuration in the [sample Azure Developer CLI templates](https://github.com/Azure-Samples/todo-python-mongo/blob/main/.devcontainer/Dockerfile).
+The `xdg-utils` command will open a browser tab that allows you to sign-in..

 ## Static Web Apps fail to deploy despite success message